 January 31 – File Form 943 –

 All farm employers should file Form 943 to report Social Security, Medicare taxes and withheld income tax for 2017.
 Deposit any undeposited tax.
 (If your tax liability is less than $2,500, you can pay it in full with a timely filed return.)
 If you deposited the tax for the year in full and on time, you have until February 12 to file the return.

 January 31 – W-2G Due from Payers of Gambling Winnings –

-If you file your prior year’s return and pay any tax due by this date, you need not make the 4th Quarter Estimated Tax Payment that was otherwise due earlier in January.
+If you file your prior year’s individual income tax return and pay any tax due by this date, you need not make the 4th Quarter Estimated Tax Payment that was otherwise due earlier in January.

 January 31 – File Form 940 – Federal Unemployment Tax –

 File Form 940 (or 940-EZ) for 2017.
 If your undeposited tax is $500 or less, you can either pay it with your return or deposit it.
 If it is more than $500, you must deposit it.
 However, if you deposited the tax for the year in full and on time, you have until February 12 to file the return.

 January 31 – File Form 945 –

 File Form 945 to report income tax withheld for 2017 on all non-payroll items, including back-up withholding and withholding on pensions, annuities, IRAs, gambling winnings, and payments of Indian gaming profits to tribal members.
 Deposit any undeposited tax.
 (If your tax liability is less than $2,500, you can pay it in full with a timely filed return.)
 If you deposited the tax for the year in full and on time, you have until February 12 to file the return.